shanicetanhui/ordering-app/README.md

 This app is part of a two-part system:

 - 👤 **Person A (this repo)** – Customer-facing web app for placing orders.
-- 👤 **Person B** – Kitchen Dashboard or CLI app that receives the orders.
+- 👤 **Person B** – Kitchen Dashboard that receives and manages the orders with PostgreSQL storage.

-The two apps communicate via RabbitMQ using a shared `orders` message queue.
+The two apps communicate via RabbitMQ using shared message queues (`order_created` and `order_status_updated`) for real-time order processing.

 ## Features